ton-community/ton-docs/docs/v3/guidelines/dapps/apis-sdks/ton-http-apis.md

 There are different ways to connect to blockchain:
 1. **RPC data provider or another API**: in most cases, you have to *rely* on its stability and security.
 2. ADNL connection: you're connecting to a [liteserver](/participate/run-nodes/liteserver).
-They might be inaccessible, but with a certain level of validation (implemented in the library), cannot lie.
+It may be inaccessible, but with a certain level of validation (implemented in the library), it cannot lie.
-3. Tonlib binary: you're connecting to liteserver as well, so all benefits and downsides apply, but your application also contains a dynamic-loading library compiled outside.
+3. Tonlib binary: you're also connecting to a liteserver, so all benefits and downsides apply, but your application includes a dynamically-loaded library compiled externally.
 4. Offchain-only.
-Such SDKs allow to create and serialize cells, which you can then send to APIs.
+Such SDKs allow the creation and serialization of cells, which can then be sent to APIs.

 :::

 ## Pros & Cons

 - ✅ Habitual and suitable for a quick start, this is perfect for every newcomer looking to play with TON.
 - ✅ Web-oriented.
-Perfect to load data of TON smart contracts from Web, also allows to send messages there.
+Perfect for loading data from TON smart contracts via the Web, and also allows sending messages.

 - ❌ Simplified.
 It's not possible to receive information where you need an indexed TON API.
 - ❌ HTTP-Middleware.
-You can't fully trust server responses, unless server augments blockchain data with [Merkle proofs](/v3/documentation/data-formats/tlb/proofs) to allow validation that it is genuine.
+You can't fully trust server responses unless the server augments blockchain data with [Merkle proofs](/v3/documentation/data-formats/tlb/proofs) to validate its authenticity.

 ## Monitoring

-* [status.toncenter](https://status.toncenter.com/) - shows all full network nodes and validators that were active during the last hour, as well as various statistics on them.
+* [status.toncenter](https://status.toncenter.com/) - shows all full network nodes and validators active during the last hour, along with various statistics.
-* [Tonstat.us](https://tonstat.us/) - provides a real-time Grafana-based dashboard that shows the status of all TON-related APIs, where data is updated every 5 minutes.
+* [Tonstat.us](https://tonstat.us/) - provides a real-time Grafana-based dashboard displaying the status of all TON-related APIs, with data updated every 5 minutes.
 * [tonqueues.vladimirlebe.dev](https://tonqueues.vladimirlebe.dev/) - provides a real-time Grafana-based dashboard showing various statistics (such TPS, etc.).

 ## RPC Nodes